 While Liberty performed more in-depth analysis on its wildfire risk trends, as discussed in Section 4.6.1.2 above, Liberty must continue to develop its analysis on risk events and ignitions and make specific changes relating to lessons learned to reduce risks.
-For instance, when evaluating asset failures, instead of using replacements of expulsion fuses as a catch-all for reducing ignitions, Liberty should be determining how to adjust its asset management program to reduce trends from specific asset failures, such as transformers.
-This should allow for correction of specific issues caught during root cause analyses as well as related programmatic issues.
+For instance, when evaluating asset failures, instead of using replacements of expulsion fuses as a catch-all for reducing ignitions, Liberty should be determining how to adjust its asset management program to reduce trends from specific asset failures.
+Liberty must strive to correct programmatic issues and specific problems caught during root cause analyses.